-From smaller community college campuses to large universities with museums and airports, your time clock should be able to adapt to the requirements of all departments.
+From smaller community college campuses to large universities with museums and airports, your time keeping system should be able to adapt to the requirements of all departments.
 These can include staff dining, theater and dance facilities, security, medical facilities, athletic department and so on.

 Can Time Clocks Be Configured by Location?